Developer Guide

 Problem

-There are currently 4 types of commands that require internship indices: edit
+There are currently 4 types of commands that require internship indices: edit, view copy and delete-index.

 However, the current implementation of the parsing of these indices does not take into account integer overflows, which is when the integer is too large or too small for InternBuddy to compute.